artefactual/atom-docs/admin-manual/installation/asynchronous-jobs.rst

 .. note::

-   By default, Gearman's job queues are stored in memcache.
+   By default, Gearman's job queues are stored in `memcache <http://memcached.org/>`.
 In Ubuntu, the memcache package is installed locally as a dependency when you install gearman-job-server.
    However you are free to deploy the queue storage in a different machine or replace it with a durable solution like MySQL or SQLite3.
    For more configuration options available, visit: http://gearman.org/manual/job_server/.